PGTSING/HGETGI/README.md

 python main.py
 ```
 # HGETGI_EXE
-The HGETGI model has been packaged and placed in the release directory, users can download and use the EXE execution program to make predictions.
+The HGETGI model has been packaged and placed in the release directory.
+Users can download and use the execution program to make predictions.